rwcitek/ddc-datascience/Prework.md

 # Phase 1: Pro Dev and Setting Up Accounts

-( estimated time to completion: 3 hours ; due 5pm MT, August 29th )
+( estimated time to completion: 3 hours ; 5pm MT, Friday, January 2nd )

 ## Pro Dev Prework

 Our support staff of coaches and managers want to get to know you before you begin the bootcamp.

 Our Career Coach/Talent Manager will help you get started on your Professional Development, aka Pro Dev.
 Please follow these instructions, including a pre-career survey, that will help us customize your experience:
 [Data Science Coaching Intake Survey]( https://cnm.formstack.com/forms/bootcamp_success_manager_survey )

 After setting up your student accounts and filling out the survey, contact our Coach, Sue.
 Sue would like to meet with you as soon as possible to learn more about you and your goals.
 Establishing an early relationship with your coach allows us to personalize your success plan.
 Please let Sue know when you are available to meet so that she can coordinate schedules.
 Sue can be reached at sandres1@cnm.edu.